smhurf/lewagon_challenges/08-Projects/01/README.md

 Another way to toggle the virtual env between your new virtual env and the lewagon virtual env is to force the usage of a specific virtual env in a terminal window, independently of the directory in which the commands are executed.

-In order to go that, you can use either switch to the virtual env of your project for a terminal window:
+In order to go that, you can either switch to the virtual env of your project for a terminal window:

 ```bash
 pyenv activate project_name